hotosm/ActivationCurriculum/imagery_coordination_role/article.md

 ## Review

-Only one source of imagery can be used in a Tasking Manager project.
+It is true that only one source of imagery can be used while mapping on a Tasking Manager project?
 * True
 * False